aschey/termprofile/README.md

   `alacritty-direct`, for example) are the exception and may report color values
   \> 256 here.
-- `RGB` and `Tc` - nonstandard extensions to terminfo, this is a boolean that may be set in some newer terminals to indicate truecolor support.
+- `RGB` and `Tc` - nonstandard extensions to terminfo, this is a boolean that may be set in some newer terminals to indicate true color support.

 ### Windows